Kaley Cuoco Rocks A See-Through Shirt On Instagram: ‘The Story Of What Lies Beneath The Missoni Blazer’

 Had the pleasure of visiting @giantstepstec today to see how they work, and let me tell you it’s amazing!
 If you are thinking of donating to a new charity, please consider @giantstepstec !
 Horses heal in many ways .. it’s a beautiful thing to witness ???? ???? (also I think BlueBerry could be a therapy pup!)

-Speaking to PopSugar about the project, Kaley sounded excited about the role that will also see her as a producer.
+Speaking to PopSugar about the project, Kaley sounded excited about the role, which will also see her as a producer.

 “This is the first time I have a project that I’m kind of nurturing from the beginning, so it’s been a really interesting experience.
 It’s got a lot of aspects.
 It’s very sexy.
 It’s a really well-written book, which is why I wanted to option it.
-I’m ready to bring the character to life,” she said about the series that’s based on a written work.
+I’m ready to bring the character to life,” she said about the series, which is based on a written work.

 Fans wishing to see more of Kaley should follow her Instagram.